Skip to content

 Features

-• OAuth 2.0 Authorization Code Grant
+• Authorization Code Grant with PKCE support

-• OpenID Connect support with userinfo endpoint
+• OpenID Connect userinfo endpoint

-• User consent management
+• User consent management with "remember this choice" option

-• Secure JWT access tokens
+• JWT access tokens (1 hour) and refresh tokens (1 month)

-Available Scopes
+Scopes

-• email - User email address
+• email - Email address (always verified in foodsharing)

 Endpoints